Tomahawk Cruise Missile

-Today's Tomahawk Block IV cruise missile can circle for hours, shift course instantly on command and beam a picture of its target to controllers halfway around the world before striking with pinpoint accuracy.
+Today's Tomahawk Block IV cruise missile can loiter for hours and shift course instantly on command before striking with pinpoint accuracy.

-Tomahawk can be launched from a ship or submarine and can fly into heavily defended airspace 1,000 miles away to conduct precise strikes on high-value targets with minimal collateral damage.
+The Tomahawk missile can be launched from a ship or submarine and can fly into heavily defended airspace more than 1,000 miles away to conduct precise strikes on high-value targets with minimal collateral damage.
 Launching the weapon from such a long distance helps to keep sailors out of harm's way.

 U.S. strikes in Syria launched from USS Porter

-The Tomahawk missile is a highly accurate, GPS-enabled precision weapon that the U.S. and allied militaries have used more than 2,000 times in combat, and flight-tested 500 times.
+U.S. and allied militaries have used the highly accurate, GPS-enabled precision weapon more than 2,300 times in combat, and flight-tested it 550 times.

-As the battlespace and the needs of the warfighter evolve, Raytheon is doing what it has always done: supporting the warfighter with the world's most advanced cruise missile – Tomahawk.
+As the battlespace and needs of the warfighter evolve, Raytheon is doing what it has always done: support the warfighter with the world's most advanced cruise missile.

-The latest variant (Tomahawk Block IV) includes a two-way satellite data-link that enables the missile to be retargeted in flight to preprogrammed, alternate targets.
-The Block IV design was initiated as both a cost savings and a capability improvement effort.
+The latest Block IV variant includes a two-way satellite data-link that enables the missile to be retargeted in flight to preprogrammed, alternate targets.
+The new design has a 30-year lifespan and requires little to no maintenance.

-Raytheon and the U.S. Navy are now enhancing this already sophisticated weapon with upgraded communications, and a more powerful warhead.
-Some variants, including one the Navy has labeled the “Maritime Strike Tomahawk,” will get a new multi-mode seeker designed to hit moving targets at sea or on land in darkness and all kinds of weather.
+Raytheon and the U.S. Navy are now enhancing this already sophisticated weapon with upgraded communications, a more powerful warhead and a new seeker that will hit moving targets at sea, in darkness and all kinds of weather.

-Modernizing Tomahawk is a quick and affordable way to provide warfighters with the capability they need to stay ahead of the threat.
+Modernizing the Tomahawk missile is a quick and affordable way to provide warfighters with the capability they need to stay ahead of the threat.

 Learn more about Raytheon's Precision Weapons.